The Wheaton Blog

 6. Lack of Insurance

-If your movers claim your belongings are covered by insurance, they must show proof.
-A common scam is to claim your items are covered while there actually is no coverage.
-Keep in mind that the government mandates limited liability – not insurance – for your goods, but it’s very low: $0.60 per pound per item.
+Keep in mind that the government mandates limited liability for your goods.
+This is not insurance, and it’s very low: $0.60 per pound per item.
 So, if your 5-pound laptop is damaged in the move, the government-mandated limited liability nets you just $3.00.
-Most licensed companies like Wheaton World Wide Moving offer full replacement valuation protection that allows you to make sure your items are protected.

 Wheaton moving graphic.

-7. Frequent Change of Name
+7. Frequent Change of Company Name

-Check the company’s address and information about licensing and insurance.
+Check the company’s physical address and information about licensing and insurance.
 Do they say the company’s full name when answering the phone?
 If so, this indicates consistency.
 If not, something might be going on you don’t want any part of.

 Wheaton moving graphic.